denniesia/gui_simple_shop/README.md

 A simple Tkinter-based desktop shop application built with Python.
 Users can browse available products, add them to a cart, and review their order in a checkout page.
 Product data is stored and updated using JSON files.
-This project is great for practicing file handling, GUI development, and modular Python design.

 ![Demo GIF](https://github.com/denniesia/gui_simple_shop/blob/22f9619067d64399fb4164ae84fac047d2876dfc/images/gui_shop.gif)

 ✨ Features